RahulTandon1/RahulTandon1/README.md

 ### Aur ji pranam :p 👋
+(that was  meant to be slightly funny and bring a smile to your face)

 <!--
 **RahulTandon1/RahulTandon1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.